-In last week’s story, we reviewed the major potential “surrogates” in estate plans (the agents, trustees, executors, and others).
+In last week’s story, we reviewed the major potential “surrogates” in Estate Planning Strategy (the agents, trustees, executors, and others).

 Today we offer some pointers for reducing problems you may face with surrogate designations.